accelazh/accelazh.github.io/_posts/2021-11-06-Methodologies-For-Skilled-Innovation.md

   * What is the __lifecycle and position__ of our product, our technology domain, and our market.
 Innovation is generally having more opportunities in the emerging new domains, more challenging areas, and generally less easier in the mature and fading markets.

   * Read in a systematically way and __compare__.
 It's comparing rather than linear reading that reveals intrinsics.
-Innovation comes from the compare
+Innovation comes from the compare.

   * Following __industry trends__, watch big market __vendor/leader moves__, study __venture capital__ news.
-This helps find emerging but proven technologies on the climbing curve.
+This helps find emerging but not proven technologies on the climbing curve.

   * __Challenge__ how we do things.
 If the answer is we were doing it in the way we did it before, this is a __bad smell__.
 Use analytics skill to analyze the rationales behind and the gaps to a changing today, you will always find a source of innovation.
 This point is also connected with __Review by doing__.